MaahinVPanchal/odoo-expert/README.md

 ## Support
 If you encounter any issues or have questions, please:

-Check the known issues
+- Check the known issues
-Create a new issue in the GitHub repository
+- Create a new issue in the GitHub repository
-Provide detailed information about your environment and the problem
+- Provide detailed information about your environment and the problem

+Please do not directly email me for support, as I will not respond to it at all, let's keep the discussion in the GitHub issues for clarity and transparency.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.